benwiz/graphics/NOTES.md

 ## To Do

+- Handle changing configs more elegantly, probably don't use a stop function.
+It probably requires iterating through all vertices and updating their configs as well as adding or removing vertices.
+Edges and shapes probably do not need to be touched since they are overwritten every loop anyway.
 - Port to C and create a wasm module.
 Visit the [repo](https://github.com/benwiz/boba.wasm).

 - Later
   - Contribution section of README
-  - Handle changing configs more elegantly
   - Mouse effects on vertices
   - Finding edges can be optimized a lot
   - Finding triangles can be optimized a little, probably